Time Travel Through Context

 I can tell what you are thinking.

-Since the dawn of time, mankind has thought of time as a linear entity.
-Linear because we portray it as something we can travel forward, or backward on.
-Our only limitation is technology.
-At least when we read science fiction, or science magazines, we see that all we need is one genius figure out the right tech to break this barrier.
+We often think of time as a line on a 2D plane, linear because we portray it as traveling forward or backward.
+Our only limitation is technology... in science fiction or science magazines, that is.
+All we need is for one genius to build the right technology and break this timeless barrier.

-But I tend to think about time differently.
-I think that merely representing it on a 2D platform makes it lose all its essence.
-Time travel is possible, but only in a form where you can barely call it that, but let's look at examples.
+But I think about time differently.
+I believe that merely representing it on a 2D platform makes it lose all its essence.
+Time travel is possible, but only in a form that differs from conventional fiction.
+Let's look at examples.

 Before you clicked on this website, you had a thought in your head.
 This thought was known by you and you only.
-In order for me to know it, you'd have to tell me what it is.
-But what if I tell you that I could tell you exactly what that thought was before you even say it.
-You'd be impressed right?
+For me to know your thoughts, you'd have to tell me what it is.
+What if I told you that I know exactly what you were thinking before you even say it?
+You'd be impressed, right?

-In a linear time model, here is how I could tell what you were thinking of:
+In a linear time model, here's how I could tell what you were thinking:

 1. You have a thought.